4/5

 The Phillips School Anxiety Scale

-School Anxiety Scale (SAS) was developed by the British psychotherapist Beeman N. Phillips in 1978 and is still actively used to determine the general level of school anxiety, as well as to study the degree of a child's experiences associated with different areas of school life.
+The School Anxiety Scale (SAS) was developed by American educational psychologist Beeman N. Phillips in 1978 and remains widely used for measuring a child’s overall level of school anxiety and how strongly it is linked to different areas of school life.

-School anxiety is a multifaceted concept that manifests itself in aggressive or overly shy behavior, stiffness in communicating with teachers and peers, lack of interest in studying, unwillingness to go to school, irritability, hypersensitivity to criticism.
+School anxiety can show up in many ways: aggressive or overly shy behavior, difficulty communicating with teachers and peers, lack of interest in studying, reluctance to go to school, irritability, and hypersensitivity to criticism.

 1. Is it difficult for you to keep up with the whole class?

-2. Are you worried when a teacher says that he is going to check your knowledge of the material?
+2. Are you worried when the teacher says he or she is going to check how well you know the material?

-3. Is it difficult for you to work in the class the way the teacher wants it?
+3. Is it difficult for you to work in class the way the teacher wants you to?

-4. Do you sometimes dream that the teacher is furious that you do not know the lesson?
+4. Do you sometimes dream that the teacher is furious because you haven't learned the lesson?

 5. Has anyone in your class ever hit you?

-6. Do you often wish the teacher would slow down until you understand what she is saying better?
+6. Do you often wish the teacher would slow down so you could understand better?

 7. Are you anxious when answering or completing an assignment?

-8. Does it happen to you that you are afraid to speak out in class because you are afraid to make a stupid mistake?
+8. Are you ever afraid to speak up in class because you might make an embarrassing mistake?

 9. Do your knees tremble when you are called to answer?